United States General Services Administration Building

+Office building in Washington, D.C.

-The U.S. General Services Administration Building is a historic office building and the headquarters of General Services Administration located at Washington, D.C.
-It was built originally to house offices of the United States Department of the Interior.
+The U.S. General Services Administration Building is a historic office building and the headquarters of General Services Administration (GSA) located at 1800 F Street Northwest in Washington, D.C.
+Designed by Charles Butler in the neoclassical style, it was built between 1915 and 1917 and originally housed offices of the United States Department of the Interior.
+The building has a facade of Indiana limestone, with an E-shaped plan allowing for open courtyards, and a carved stone eagle and limestone panels designed by Ernest C. Bairstow.
+An oak-paneled Administrator's Suite is inside.

-Building history
+In 1935, the building underwent alterations with the construction of a seventh floor and the installation of air-conditioning.
+The Department of the Interior departed between 1937 and 1939, and the Federal Works Administration became the primary tenant.
+The GSA was established in 1949, absorbing the activities and offices of the Federal Works Administration.
+The building was listed in the National Register of Historic Places in 1976, and a renovation took place between 1999 and 2002.

+History

 The U.S. General Services Administration Building, originally designed for the U.S. Department of the Interior, was the first truly modern office building constructed by the U.S. Government and served as a model for federal offices through the early 1930s.

 New York architect Charles Butler (1871–1953) designed the innovative building in his capacity as consultant to the Office of the Supervising Architect under Oscar Wenderoth.
 Butler's design, patterned after private office buildings in New York and Washington, DC, allowed for the substantial amount of natural light necessary for the many architects, draftsmen, pressmen, and scientists working in the building.
 Construction of the restrained Neo-Classical building began in 1915 and was completed in 1917 at a cost of $2,703,494.

 The Department of the Interior occupied the building from 1917 until 1937, a period significant in the department's history.
 The activities of the National Park Service were conceived in the sixth floor offices of Interior Secretary Franklin K. Lane.
 The U.S. Geological Survey, the largest tenant in the building, determined which public lands would be closed to development and conserved for their mineral and water resources.
-In 1921-1922 the building was the locus of the "Teapot Dome" scandal involving Secretary of the Interior Albert Fall.
+In 1921–1922 the building was the locus of the "Teapot Dome" scandal involving Secretary of the Interior Albert Fall.
 Harold L. Ickes, Secretary of the Interior under Presidents Franklin D. Roosevelt and Harry Truman, oversaw construction of dams, fully developed the National Park Service to provide recreational needs, and served as the first Federal Administrator of Public Works.
 They moved to the Main Interior Building.